Labour Law Numbered 4857

-The Minimum Wage Fixing Board, presided over by one of its members to be designated by the Ministry of Labour and Social Security, shall be composed of the General Director of Labour or his deputy, the General Director of Occupational Health and Safety or his deputy, the chairman of the Economic Statistics Institute of the State Institute for Statistics or his deputy, representative of the Under- Secretariat of Treasury, the head of the relevant department of the State Planning Organisation or his representative, five employees’ representatives from different branches of activity selected by the highest – ranking labour organisation representing the majority of employees and five employers’ representatives selected by the employer organisation representing the majority of employers.
+The Minimum Wage Fixing Board presided over by one of its members to be designated by the Ministry of Labour and Social Security, shall be composed of the General Director of Labour or their deputy, the General Director of Occupational Health and Safety or their deputy, the chairman of the Economic Statistics Institute of the State Institute for Statistics or their deputy, representative of the Under- Secretariat of Treasury, the head of the relevant department of the State Planning Organization or their representative, five employees' representatives from different branches of activity selected by the highest-ranking labor organization representing the majority of employees and five employers' representatives chosen by the employer organization representing the majority of employers.
 The Minimum Wage Fixing Board meets with at least ten members present.
 The Board takes its decisions by majority vote.
 In the event of a tie, the chairman has a casting vote.

 Decisions of the Board are final.
 Decisions become effective upon their publication in the Official Gazette.

 The meeting and working methods, and rules that shall apply to fixing the minimum wage as well as the honorariums to be paid to the chairman, members, and the reporter of the Board shall be set out in a regulation to be issued jointly by the Ministry of Finance and the Ministry of Labour and Social Security.

 Secretarial services of the Minimum Wage Fixing Board shall be handled by the Ministry of Labour and Social Security.